bkiers/rrd-antlr4/README.md

 ![json diagrams](https://raw.github.com/bkiers/rrd-antlr4/master/static/json.png)

-The parameter can be a remove file (as shown in the example above), or a local file but can even be a grammar.
+The parameter can be a remote file (as shown in the example above), or a local file but can even be a grammar.
 The command below:

 ```